aljazsim/vs-code-typescript-class-organizer/README.md

 ### 1.0.24

-- add support for # notation for properties and methods
+- add support for private identifiers for properties and methods